PartlySaneStudios/partly-sane-skies/README.md

 ### Dungeon Player Rater

 At the end of the dungeon, the mod will calculate what percentage of the dungeon was cleared by each player, and how much they contributed, showing you how useful each player was.
-In a perfectly balanced 5 player party, each player should get 20%
+In a perfectly balanced 5-player party, each player should get 20%
 </details>

 <details>